camunda/camunda-docs-manual/content/reference/bpmn20/tasks/service-task.md

-A service task is used to invoke services.
+A Service Task is used to invoke services.
 In Camunda this is done by calling Java code or providing a work item for an external worker to complete asynchronously.

 {{< bpmn-symbol type="service-task" >}}

 # Calling Java Code

-There are 4 ways of declaring how to invoke Java logic:
+There are four ways of declaring how to invoke Java logic:

-* Specifying a class that implements JavaDelegate or ActivityBehavior
+* Specifying a class that implements a JavaDelegate or ActivityBehavior
 * Evaluating an expression that resolves to a delegation object
 * Invoking a method expression
 * Evaluating a value expression